 Texas

-Texas broadly bans most forms of gambling under its state constitution and state leaders have instructed state committees to begin investigations into Kalshi and Polymarket with designs on shutting them down.
+Texas broadly bans most forms of gambling under its state constitution.
+State leaders have instructed committees to begin investigations into Kalshi and Polymarket with designs on shutting them down.
 Those committees are expected to make their session recommendations in 2027, at which point the state may take further preventative action.
-However, Kalshi and Polymarket remain operational in Texas at the time of writing.
+However, Kalshi and Polymarket remain operational in Texas until further action is taken.
+For more on where things stand, see our Texas prediction markets page.

 Utah